benhowell/tmux_weather_au/README.md

   `tmux_weather_au` status bar widget.
 Data can contain any combination of any observation variable formatted to your choosing.

-  See (Output variables)[https://github.com/benhowell/tmux_weather_au?tab=readme-ov-file#output-variables] for available variables.
+  See (Output variables)[output-variables] for available variables.

-  See (Unit measurement constants)[https://github.com/benhowell/tmux_weather_au?tab=readme-ov-file#unit-measurement-constants] for available measurement units.
+  See (Unit measurement constants)[unit-measurement-constants] for available measurement units.

 ---